digitalis-io/vals-operator/README.md

       {{- if .url }}
       url: {{ .url | lower }}
       {{ end }}
+  rollout: # optional: run a `rollout` to make the pods use new secret
+    - kind: Deployment
+      name: myapp
 ```

 The example above will create a secret named `my-secret` and get the values from the different sources.
 The secret will be kept in sync against the backed secrets store.